TFirst99/FirstPollingModel/README.md

 ## Polling Average Model

-a python project that shows the impact of different weighting methods on a polling average
+A program that generates a polling average, weighted by sample size, poll age, and quality score for the pollster.

 ## Setup